 - Violence in Media

 What should parents know about Twitch?

-For non-gamers, the idea of watching other people play video games doesn't make much sense.
-But, each month, more than 100 million people do just that on Twitch.
+For non-gamers, the idea of watching other people play video games like Fortnite or Call of Duty doesn't make much sense.
+But, each month, more than 100 million people log on to Twitch to do just that.
 This game-enthusiast site specializes in live-streaming video broadcasts of gamers fighting, solving puzzles, and strategizing -- all while making colorful commentary.
 Twitch, owned by Amazon, also features gaming news, product announcements, events, and a vocal community of fans who really love games.

 Here's how it works: Hundreds of games are listed in the main directory.
 Click on one you like to discover dozens of live videos of people playing the game.
 You can follow your favorite broadcasters for free or subscribe to their channel for an additional fee.
 You can also become a broadcaster yourself.
 The broadcasters -- who are from all over the world -- earn money from subscriptions.